Wrongful Death of the Fetus or Newborn

 Wrongful Death of a Newborn Child or Fetus

-If you have questions about whether your state allows wrongful death lawsuits on behalf of a fetus, please check your state's laws or consult with an attorney.
+Other states do not have such requirements for an unborn fetus to bring a claim for the wrongful death of a fetus.
+If you have questions about whether your state allows wrongful death lawsuits on behalf of a fetus, please check your state's laws or consult a wrongful death lawyer.

 Liability for Wrongful Death of a Newborn Child or Fetus

-- The negligent, reckless, or intentional acts of a doctor or other medical staff during labor causes harm to the fetus or child.
+- Acts or omissions of a medical provider during labor cause harm to the fetus or child

-If the fetus or newborn dies as the result of one of these actions, the doctor or medical professional who caused the harm may be liable for the child's death.
-Birth injuries may also result in claims of medical malpractice or pharmaceutical drug liability.
-Therefore, it is important to contact an attorney in your state for legal advice.
+If the fetus or newborn dies as a result of one of these actions, the doctor or medical professional who caused the harm may be liable for the child's death.
+Birth injuries may also result in claims of medical malpractice, medical negligence, or pharmaceutical drug liability.
+Therefore, contacting a local personal injury attorney for legal advice is important.

 Why File a Wrongful Death Lawsuit?